|A fine and very fine broach set.|

 |A closeup view of the broaches cutting edges.|

 A broach is my tool of choice to cleanup flash from flat car stake pockets.
+It is also a great tool to help cleanup flash between boards on stock cars.
 I like to use a broach to cleanup brake shaft bracket holes through which the brake shaft must pass through or to open a brake shaft step that was molded closed on a plastic freight car.
 Yet, another time I use a broach is to shape or enlarge a brake lever slot in a fish belly center sill on a model freight car, especially on a scratch-built fishbelly center sill.
 These are just a few examples where I like to use a broach.

 Where do you buy a broach?
 I purchased a set of fine and very fine broaches from MicroMark, set #81847.
 The broaches come with nice plastic storage tubes for storing the broaches and keeping the cutting edges protected when in my tool drawer among other reamers and files.